vintasoftware/django-zombodb/docs/integrating.rst

         name = models.TextField()
         street = models.TextField()

-To integrate it with ElasticSearch, we need to add a :py:class:`~django_zombodb.indexes.ZomboDBIndex` to it:
+To integrate it with Elasticsearch, we need to add a :py:class:`~django_zombodb.indexes.ZomboDBIndex` to it:

 .. code-block:: python